ChrisKeefe/ChrisKeefe.github.io/_posts/2022-06-07-i-sommerlyshuset.md

 We got a few things squared away with the bicycles.
 I checked in with my future employer, wrapped up some loose ends with the Cap Lab, and chipped away at the blog.
-Our friend with the City of Flagstaff's land trust program called.
+Our friend at the City of Flagstaff's land trust program called.
-She's helping us through the clerical process of selling our house, so we had a super helpful call with her in the middle of a Norwegian shopping mall.
+She's helping us through the process of selling our house, so we had a super awesome call with her in the middle of a Norwegian shopping mall.
 We took lovely and much-needed showers, and got all our laundry clean and dry.
 We even took a few minutes to map our travels to date.